African-American Namesake Parks

 Bland Playground in Flushing is named in honor of James A. Bland (154-1911), a Flushing native who was known as the “world’s greatest minstrel man.”
 A self-taught musician, Bland wrote more than 700 songs and, at the height of his career, he earned over $10,000 a year on tours.
 From 1882 until 1901, Bland traveled all over Europe, enjoying tremendous popularity and performing for a number of dignitaries, including Queen Victoria and Prince Edward of Wales.

 Unfortunately, when he returned home to America, he had difficulty acclimating to the new vaudeville style and lost the rights to almost all of his songs.
 He died alone in Philadelphia.
 Only later was his genius recognized by music scholars.

-West New Brighton’s Corporal Thompson Square honors yet another war hero.
-In 1972, the park was named for Corporal Lawrence Thompson, the first African–American from Staten Island to be killed in the Vietnam War.
+West New Brighton’s Corporal Thompson Square was named for Corporal Lawrence Thompson, the first African American from Staten Island to be killed in the Vietnam War.
 Corporal Thompson enlisted in the Marine Corps and served with the honor guard in Vietnam.
 Refusing a medical discharge for a foot ailment, Thompson re–enlisted for a second tour of duty and was killed in action in 1967.